matthiaspr/scripts/README.md

 # scripts
-Scripts for all kinds of stuff, mostly for Windows server environments (Powershell).
+Scripts for all kinds of stuff, mostly for Windows server environments (Powershell) and administrative tasks.